 BUS 1300 Digital Information Technologies (4)

 As technology transforms the global economy it creates a digital workplace.
 What people do at work and where people work is changing, creating new ethical, organizational, and decision-making challenges for every organization.
 Understanding the triple bottom line (people, profit, planet), students learn to use spreadsheets and begin to create key performance indicators measuring how effectively a company achieves its objectives.
 Falls and Springs.
 (TECO)

 People around the world are linked in a global economy.
 Principles of economics operate as decisions are made by individuals, producers and suppliers, governments and policy makers, all having an impact on human well-being.
 This course introduces principles of economics.
 In a global awareness project, student trace the implications of economic decision making in a culture other than their own.
 Falls and Springs.
 (GACO)

 The “score” of the game of business is measured with accounting information.
 Accounting is often referred to as the “language of business.”
 Financial accounting, which is concerned with communicating past results of a business via the four basic financial statements is covered.
 Managerial accounting, which focuses on information managers require to make sound decisions and evaluate business results is introduced.
 Falls and Springs.

 Writing and presenting are two critical skills linked directly to your success.
 This course introduces you to various forms of effective writing and presenting techniques relevant to today’s organizations.
-You will engage in the art and science of writing and presenting and practice brainstorming, free writing, outlining, writing drafts, revising/editing, and creat-ing finished written products.
-Falls and Springs.
+You will engage in the art and science of writing and presenting and practice brainstorming, free writing, outlining, writing drafts, revising/editing, and creating finished written products.
+Springs and Falls.
 (WRCO)